Binge eating disorder: General

 Binge eating disorder is the most common eating disorder in adults.

 The limited amount of research that has been done on BED shows that rates of binge eating disorder are fairly comparable among men and women.
-The lifetime prevalence of binge eating disorder has been observed in studies to be 2.0 percent for men and 3.5 percent for women, higher than that of the commonly recognized eating disorders anorexia nervosa and bulimia nervosa.
+The lifetime prevalence of binge eating disorder has been observed in studies to be 2.0 percent for men and 3.5 percent for women, higher than that of the commonly recognized eating disorders, anorexia nervosa and bulimia nervosa.
 However another systematic literature review found the prevalence average to be about 2.3% in women and about 0.3% in men.
 Lifetime prevalence rates for BED in women can range anywhere from 1.5 to 6 times higher than in men.
 One literature review found that point prevalence rates for BED vary from 0.1 percent to 24.1 percent depending on the sample.
 This same review also found that the 12-month prevalence rates vary between 0.1 percent to 8.8 percent.
+Adolescents also have a high risk of binge eating behavior.
+Incidence rates of 10.1 and 6.6 per 10,000 person years have been observed in male and female adolescents in the U.S., respectively.

+Sexuality

-Recent studies found that eating disorders which included anorexia nervosa, bulimia nervosa and binge-eating disorder are common among sexual and gender minority populations, including gay, lesbian, bisexual and transgender people.
-This could be due to the minority stress and discrimination this population experiences.
+Recent studies found that eating disorders, with the inclusion of BED, are found to be prominent in LGBTQ groups due to higher rates of depression when compared to the general population.
+This could be due to the stress and discrimination this population experiences.
+Furthermore, adolescent and young adult sexual minority males binge at higher rates than their heterosexual counterparts.

-Due to limited and inconsistent information and research on ethnic and racial differences, prevalence rates are hard to determine for BED.
-Rates of binge eating disorder have been found to be similar among black women, white women, and white men, while some studies have shown that binge eating disorder is more common among black women than among white women.
-However, majority of the research done around BED is focused on White women.
+Race and ethnicity

+Given that the research for BED is not supported on the topic of ethnicity, it makes it difficult to understand how common BED is.
+However, the racial makeup of BED distinctly varies from anorexia nervosa and bulimia nervosa.
+BED has the same effect no matter the color of someone's skin.Many studies surround BED being focused on white women.
 One literature review found information citing no difference between BED prevalence among Hispanic, African American, and White women while other information found that BED prevalence was highest among Hispanics followed by Black individuals and finally White people.
+A 2021 study has observed "higher rates of BED as compared to other ethnic groups" for African Americans.
+The likelihood of reporting eating disorder symptoms is also lower in some groups, including African Americans.
+Asian-Americans also face decreased reporting of ED symptoms.
+This can be partly attributed to "significantly higher thin-ideal internalization" compared to other ethnic groups.

+Migration can also influence BED risk.
+Mexican-American immigrants have been observed to face a greater risk of BED following migration.